 When should you start saving for retirement?

-What is a 401(k) and other company plans?
+What are a 401(k) and other company plans?

 What is a mutual fund?

 If your employer does not offer a retirement plan, then you can choose to go for a mutual fund instead.
-A mutual fund is a pool of stocks or bonds which are professionally managed, divided and then sold to investors.
+A mutual fund is a pool of stocks or bonds which are professionally managed, divided, and then sold to investors.
 The great thing about going for a mutual fund, especially if you’re on your own when it comes to building your retirement fund, is that the stocks and bonds are already diversified.
-At the same time, Nick Scali on twitter also agrees that the low initial purchase of the stocks makes it easy for amateur investors to buy difficult to acquire stocks and bonds of companies.
-However, just because the fund is professionally managed does not provide an assurance that the funds will perform well and fluctuating returns is not uncommon.
+At the same time, Nick Scali on Twitter also agrees that the low initial purchase of the stocks makes it easy for amateur investors to buy difficult to acquire stocks and bonds of companies.
+However, just because the fund is professionally managed does not assure that the funds will perform well and fluctuating returns is not uncommon.